19th Annual Federal Court Boot Camp: The Nuts and Bolts (in California)

 This program is geared for the newer attorney, those new to Federal Court, or those seeking a refresher.
 It is great for all types of attorney: Large firm, small firm, solo, government and legal aid.

-Can’t attend live?
-Worried you might miss it if you sign up?
-This program will be recorded live on April 28 (San Francisco) and May 25 (Los Angeles), 2023 .
-The recorded package, available in audio or video format and including seminar materials, will be available approximately two to three weeks after the live program ends.*
+This program was recorded live on April 28 (San Francisco) and May 25 (Los Angeles), 2023 .
+The recorded packages, in audio or video format and including seminar materials, are available now.

 * The Video Package includes the video recording of the webinar (including sound of course).
 The Audio Package is a separate audio-only recorded package, for those who wish to listen to it without visuals (such as in the car).